Aliases for SH3GLB1 Gene

 GeneCards Summary for SH3GLB1 Gene

-SH3GLB1 (SH3 Domain Containing GRB2 Like Endophilin B1) is a Protein Coding gene.
-Among its related pathways are Delta508-CFTR traffic / ER-to-Golgi in CF and Apoptosis and Autophagy.
+SH3GLB1 (SH3 Domain Containing GRB2 Like, Endophilin B1) is a Protein Coding gene.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Endocytosis.
 GO annotations related to this gene include protein homodimerization activity and lipid binding.
 An important paralog of this gene is SH3GLB2.

 UniProtKB/Swiss-Prot for SH3GLB1 Gene